curl/curl/docs/SSL-PROBLEMS.md

   BEAST is the name of a TLS 1.0 attack that surfaced 2011.
-When adding means to mitigate this attack, it turned out that some broken servers out there in the wild didn't work properly with the BEAST mitigation in place.
+When adding means to mitigate this attack, it turned out that some broken servers out there in the wild did not work properly with the BEAST mitigation in place.

   To make such broken servers work, the --ssl-allow-beast option was introduced.
 Exactly as it sounds, it re-introduces the BEAST vulnerability